AI4Bharat/Shoonya/README.md

 Shoonya offers support for multiple data types (Ex : parallel datasets, OCR, ASR, TTS etc) and labeling tasks (Ex : parallel datasets, OCR, ASR, TTS etc).

 _Shoonya, referring to zero, represents the start.
-It is also represents universality in the sense that several cultures have a similar symbol for zero.
+It also represents universality in the sense that several cultures have a similar symbol for zero.
 We believe that the language resources that we collect in Shoonya will start a valuable open-source movement for Indian language technologies that will be available universally for all to adopt and improve upon._

 <br>